How to Grow Corn at Home: Easy Step-by-Step Guide for Beginners

 Corn grows best in soil with a pH between 6.0 and 6.8, but it can tolerate a range of 5.5 to 6.5.
 This range ensures nutrients are available for strong roots and healthy growth.

 Use a soil test kit before planting to check the pH level.
 If the soil is too acidic, add lime to raise its pH.
 For alkaline soils, apply sulfur to lower the pH.
-Checking annually helps maintain this balance, especially in intensive beds or containers where levels may shift over time.
+Annual checks help maintain this balance, especially in intensive beds or containers where levels may shift over time.

 How to Plant Corn Seeds

-Plant your corn seeds about 1-2 inches deep in loose soil, give them plenty of space to grow strong—there’s more to explore on perfecting this step!
+Plant your corn seeds about 1-2 inches deep in loose soil, and give them plenty of space to grow strong.

 Seed depth